 Choosing a career path to work towards is one of the most important choices a student can make.
 This choice will help determine what they study at university, what activities they pursue alongside their education, what personal skills they invest in building and many more.
 And a successful career doesn’t just eventually lead to financial stability for those who achieve it—it also enables greater personal well-being and fruitful interpersonal relationships.

+There are many career options out there, that can seem impossible to narrow down to what you want to pursue.
+However, with career counselling for students, the choose for their career paths can be made easier!
 A career counsellor’s job is to help students identify their ideal careers and determine the best steps to take toward those careers.
 Effective career counselling incorporates the following basic practices:

 Pinpoint Their Strengths and Interests